majick/entry/README.md

 ```

 Note that wildcard paths cannot be indexed by search engines, and all relative links should redirect to the main site.

+You can allow people to use custom domains and link with a CNAME record by enabling the `custom_domain` log type.

 ## Development